MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/deploy-manage-report-microsoft-defender-antivirus.md

 For reporting, you can choose from several options:

-- [Use the Microsoft 365 Defender portal](../defender/microsoft-365-defender-portal.md), which includes a device inventory.
+- [Use the Microsoft 365 Defender portal](../defender/microsoft-365-defender-portal.md), which includes a [device inventory list](/microsoft-365/security/defender-endpoint/machines-view-overview).
 To access the device inventory, in the Microsoft 365 Defender portal ([https://security.microsoft.com/](https://security.microsoft.com/)), go to **Assets** > **Devices**.
-The device inventory list
+The device inventory list displays onboarded devices along with their health state and risk level.

 - [Manage devices with Intune](/mem/intune/remote-actions/device-management), which includes the ability to view detailed information about devices and take action.
 [Available actions](/mem/intune/remote-actions/device-management#available-device-actions) include starting an antivirus scan, restarting a device, locating a device, wiping a device, and more.